rgnets/LICENSE/README.md

 Note that the rXg codebase is entirely interpreted, and is not statically or dynamically _linked_ against any other Open-Source software.

-Other packages in the list of [open-source-licenses](open-source-licenses) which do not have a corresponding patch directory are redistributed without modification by RG Nets.
+Other packages in the list of [FreeBSD-Packages](FreeBSD-Packages) which do not have a corresponding patch directory are redistributed without modification by RG Nets.